COBRA Insurance - An Overview

-COBRA allows employees to keep their healthcare coverage under their employer’s group plan after they experience a qualifying event that would result in loss of coverage.
+COBRA coverage allows employees to keep their healthcare coverage under their employer’s group plan after they have a qualifying event that would result in loss of coverage.
 Basically, COBRA is an emergency option that keeps people from losing their health insurance until they can find another job or other suitable coverage.

-Generally, companies that employ at least 20 people for more than half of its business days during the previous year must offer continuing coverage.
+Generally, companies that employ at least 20 people must offer continuing coverage.
 COBRA also applies to group health plans sponsored by most state and local governments.

-A qualifying event that could make you lose your group insurance include:
+A qualifying event that could cause you to lose your group insurance coverage include:

-You do not have to elect COBRA.
+You do not have to choose COBRA.
 You can shop around for other insurance coverage, including on exchanges setup by the Affordable Care Act (ACA).

 As long as you were covered under the specific plan – health, vision, dental, etc. – you can pick and choose which coverages to keep.
-You can also choose who continues to receive coverage if you have covered dependents).
+You can also choose who stays on the plan (if you have covered dependents).
 These options can help reduce the cost of COBRA coverage.

 You can have COBRA coverage for no longer than 18 months.
 In some cases, you can get an 18-month extension (total 36 months).